tony-aw/tinycodet/README.md

 But now suppose one wants to transform the **second-last** vowel.
 How are you going to do that?
 It’s not impossible, but also not super straight-forward.
-For a tidy code, `stringi` really needs some kind of “stri_locate_ith” function.
-And, of course, the `tidyoperators` package provides just that.
+For a tiny code, `stringi` really needs some kind of “stri_locate_ith” function.
+And, of course, the `tinyoperators` package provides just that.

 The `stri_locate_ith(str, i, ...)` function locates for every